sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 V8 used a method-based JIT compiler, which means that it detected "hot" (frequently-executed) functions to compile, and the functions are compiled as a unit much like in a normal ahead-of-time compiler.
-A different approach, which was used by Gal et. al. in this paper, is a trace-based JIT compiler, which detects hot traces through the program, which are linear sequences of bytecode instructions that cross branches and function invocations.
+A different approach, which was used by Gal et al. in this paper, is a trace-based JIT compiler, which detects hot traces through the program, which are linear sequences of bytecode instructions that cross branches and function invocations.